 Long-term heroin abuse can take a major toll on your physical health.
 Medications and behavioral therapies are the most common forms of treatment for heroin addiction.

 The effects of heroin use over a long period of time are destructive and often difficult to treat.
-According to the National Institute on Drug Abuse, “Repeated heroin use changes the physical structure and physiology of the brain, creating long-term imbalances in the neuronal and hormonal systems that are not easily reversed.”
-In addition, a long-term abuser can also suffer from:
+Using this drug repeatedly changes both the physical structure of your body and the physiology of your brain.
+These changes can lead to long-term imbalances throughout your body’s neuronal and hormonal systems.
+In addition, someone who uses heroin long-term can also suffer from:

 - A high tolerance for the drug